carderne/una/docs/style-packages.md

 You can see an example of the Modules style here:
 - [una-example-packages](https://github.com/carderne/una-example-packages)

-In this setup, we use Rye's built-in workspace support.
+In this setup, we use Rye's built-in workspace support (but you could also just create this structure some other way, YMMV).
 The structure will look something like this:
 ```bash
 .
 ├── pyproject.toml